+Button

+Launch

-Button Resulting action Launch Launches the DataPower WebGUI in the default domain gotcha: You can also use the Launch button that is on the master appliance in the managed set using the located in the Unmanaged domains section to launch the credentials that are defined in the DataPower appliance DataPower WebGUI in the default domain on the master manager.
-Whenever you modify shareable appliance appliance.
-The Launch button that is located in the settings or a managed domain on the master appliance, Managed domains section provides a similar function. the changes are distributed to every appliance in the However, if you click that button, the DataPower WebGUI managed set.
-Verify that pop-ups are enabled on your is launched in the managed domain on the master browser before you launch the DataPower WebGUI. appliance instead of in the default domain.
+gotcha: You can also use the Launch button that is located in the Unmanaged domains section to launch the DataPower WebGUI in the default domain on the master appliance.
+The Launch button that is located in the Managed domains section provides a similar function.
+However, if you click that button, the DataPower WebGUI is launched in the managed domain on the master appliance instead of in the default domain.